Rebel Queens is out to have a good time and will take you along for the wild ride.

 A Rebel Queens live show is a fully immersive experience.
-Their energetic and passionate stage presence pours in to each song on their set list with soaring-yet-gritty vocals, wailing guitar solos, tight harmonies, and smooth grooves.
-Whether performing a solo all-nighter in a small town dive or a large festival alongside national acts, whether interpreting a classic tune or performing an original, Rebel Queens consistently performs with intensity that keeps you hangin' on through the very last note.
+Their professional musicianship and devil-may-care stage presence pours in to each song on their set list with soaring-yet-gritty vocals, brilliantly crafted guitar solos, tight harmonies, and long smooth instrumentals from a talented rhythm section.
+Whether performing in a small-town dive or a large festival, whether interpreting a classic tune or performing an original, Rebel Queens is all in.

 After a good amount of arm twisting by fans, Rebel Queens decided to record the songs that they "accidentally" wrote and had been performing live.
-In 2017, the band's first original EP, It's Reigning Rock 'N' Roll, was born.
-They launched their first single "Waiting Up For You," earning the band radio airplay on several Minnesota radio stations.
-The latest Rebel Queens EP, Wild Ride, was released on CD and digital platforms on August 30th, 2019.
-The tracks on Wild Ride weave powerful vocals and impressive instrumentation with lyrics that speak to the significance of music and finding your place in the universe.
-Each song is drenched in the poetic thoughts of an off-beat late-night-bar-dwelling musician that thrives on cynically discussing philosophical and existential matters.
+They launched their first single, 2016's "Waiting Up for You," earning the band airplay on several Minnesota radio stations.
+The single was followed by the EP, It's Reigning Rock 'N' Roll, where all four tracks were given radio airplay.
+The latest Rebel Queens EP, Wild Ride, was released in August of 2019.
+The tracks on Wild Ride weave driving, powerful instrumentation and razer-sharp vocals with lyrics that speak to the significance of music and finding your place in the universe.
+Each song is drenched in the poetic thoughts of a late-night-bar-dwelling musician that thrives on cynically discussing philosophical and existential matters.
 It's a Wild Ride to the other side, but music soothes the soul.

-The EP’s single, "Hey Yeah" is a bad ass classic-rock influenced siren call that summons nature to “Save my soul.”
+The EP’s single, "Hey Yeah" is a bad ass classic-rock influenced anthem that calls upon nature to “Save my soul.”
 The song is an expression of self-acceptance despite the unknown.
 The “Hey Yeah” music video was filmed on the street and childhood home of Tiffany (lead vox).
 The video features a variety of characters and their chosen wild rides.
 Which, to the viewer's delight, is mostly attractive classic cars & motorcycles.
 The "Hey Yeah" music video is featured in City Pages best local music videos of 2019.